jmd-dk/concept/concept/docs/tutorial/beyond_matter_only.rst

    Though higher Boltzmann orders are well-defined, the largest Boltzmann order currently implemented in CO\ *N*\ CEPT is :math:`1`.

-We shall look into Boltzmann orders different from :math:`-1` in the subsection on
-:ref:`non-linear massive neutrinos <nonlinear_massive_neutrinos>`.
+We shall look into Boltzmann order :math:`+1` in the subsection on :ref:`non-linear massive neutrinos <nonlinear_massive_neutrinos>`.
 For now we shall keep to the purely linear case of Boltzmann order :math:`-1`.